Introduction

 After reboot:

-The “AMD-V/VT-x not supported” error should no longer appear
+- The “AMD-V/VT-x not supported” error should typically no longer appear

 FAQ